mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/estimatorconf.rst

 APPLY_VEHICLE_VELOCITY_CONSTRAINTS
 ----------------------------------
 Default = false
 Indicates whether to apply vehicle near-zero-sideslip and near-zero-vertical velocity constraints.
-See documentation in @hailey ADD LINK TO VEHICLE PDF.
+See documentation in :download:`estimation of vehicle frame extrinsics <./../../../src/velocity_frame_extrinsics_estimation_for_ground_vehicle_todd.pdf>`..
 Also see :download:`this matlab script <./../../../src/estimateVehicleFrameExtrinsics.m>`.
 Only relevant to POSE_AND_TWIST estimators.

 ORIENTATION_B2V
 ---------------